ifo/filewalk/README.md

 #### Safe

-filewalk shouldn't affect any files it is walking.
+filewalk shouldn't modify any files it is walking.
+It will only potentially read them, but probably only stat them.
 It can write only to a designated output file or stdout.

 #### Fast